molokatanPrivate/advanced-item-crafting/README.md

 This plugin will not work without Epic Loot or Item Perks.
 One of these plugins has to be installed on the server.

-If you find issues during item generation processes and views, its most likely caused by this plugin.
+If you find issues during item generation processes, payments and views, its most likely caused by this plugin.
-Any functionality of buff effects remains part of the desired plugin.
+Any functionality of buff effects remain part of the original plugin.

 If there is a Buff missing, you can simply check out the code and add it to the enums.
 And then contact me? ;)